The Comedy Store: Docu-series

-A docu-series based on The Comedy Store debuted on Showtime in October 2020.
+A docu-series based on The Comedy Store debuted on Showtime in October 2020 called The Comedy Store.

 Each episode is an hour long and breaks down a different time period throughout the existence of the Comedy Store.
 The director, Mike Binder goes on a podcast with a different comedian to set the tone and help provide the narrative of each episode.